-6.1 Flow of Funds and Annual Municipal Budget
+6.1 Flow of Money and Annual Municipal Budget

-6.1.1 Transfer to ONE JIB as Part of Budget Process
+6.1.1 Transfer to ONE JIB as Part of Annual Review Process

-On an annual basis, as part of the Municipality's budget process, the Municipality shall identify the amount, if any, of Long-Term Funds that it holds.
-Any Long Term Funds not already under the control and management of ONE JIB shall be transferred to ONE JIB as soon as practicable.
+On an annual basis, as part of the Municipality's Annual Review process, the Municipality shall identify the amount, if any, of Long-Term Money that it holds.
+Any Long-Term Money not already under the control and management of ONE JIB shall be transferred to ONE JIB as soon as practicable.

-6.1.2 Transfer to Municipality as Part of Budget Process
+6.1.2 Transfer to Municipality as Part of Annual Review Process

-On an annual basis, as part of the Municipality's budget process, ONE JIB shall be notified by the Treasurer as to the amount, if any, required by the Municipality from the Long-Term Funds then under the control and management of ONE JIB for the Municipality's operational purposes.
-Such amounts shall be deemed to be Short-Term Funds and shall be returned to the Municipality in a lump sum or by way of periodic payments, as directed by the Treasurer.
+On an annual basis, ONE JIB shall be notified by the Treasurer as to the amount, if any, required by the Municipality from the Long-Term Money then under the control and management of ONE JIB for the Municipality's operational purposes.
+Such amounts shall be deemed to be Short-Term Money and shall be returned to the Municipality in a lump sum or by way of periodic payments, as directed by the Treasurer.

-6.2 Flow of Funds Otherwise than through the Budget Process
+6.2 Flow of Money Otherwise than through the Budget Process